Insomnia: 8 Things You Must Know

 Symptoms of Insomnia

 Here lays the answer to the most asked question that what insomnia can cause?.
 When insomnia hits a person, it can cause several irritating & stressful changes in his daily life.
-Here are the following signs and symptoms of insomnia which an insomniac person will feel:
+Here are the following signs and symptoms of insomnia that an insomniac person will feel:

 - Finding it difficult to sleep.